liqili/documentation/content/applications/productivity/calendar.rst

    calendar/outlook
    calendar/google

-Odoo Calendar is a scheduling app that allows users to integrate a company’s business flow into a single management platform.
-By integrating with the other apps in Odoo’s ecosystem, Calendar allows users to schedule meetings, organize meetings, schedule events, plan employee appraisals, coordinate projects, and more – all from the same platform.
+Odoo **Calendar** is a scheduling app that allows users to integrate a company’s business flow into a single management platform.
+By integrating with the other apps in Odoo’s ecosystem, **Calendar** allows users to schedule and organize meetings, schedule events, plan employee appraisals, coordinate projects, and more – all from the same platform.

-In the **Calendar** app, users have an overview of their current meetings.
-The selected view option will appear as a :guilabel:`Day`, :guilabel:`Week`, :guilabel:`Month`, or :guilabel:`Year` button.
+Upon opening the :menuselection:`Calendar app`, users have an overview of their current meetings.
+The selected view option appears as a :guilabel:`Day`, :guilabel:`Week`, :guilabel:`Month`, or :guilabel:`Year` button.
-Under the view options, users can also enable or disable :guilabel:`Show weekends`.
+Under the view options drop-down menu, users can also enable or disable :guilabel:`Show weekends`.

 .. image:: calendar/calendar-overview.png
    :align: center
    :alt: Overview of Calendar app.

 .. tip::
-   Depending on the selected view option, users can use the arrow buttons to switch between days, weeks, etc., then switch back to the current day with the :guilabel:`Today` button.
+   Depending on the selected view option, users can click the adjacent arrow buttons to switch between days, weeks, etc., and switch back to the current day with the :guilabel:`Today` button.

 Sync third-party calendars
 --------------------------

 Users can sync Odoo with existing :doc:`Outlook <calendar/outlook>` and/or :doc:`Google
-<calendar/google>` calendars by heading to :menuselection:`Calendar --> Configuration --> Settings`.
+<calendar/google>` calendars, by heading to :menuselection:`Calendar app --> Configuration --> Settings`.
-Events created in synced calendars will automatically appear across the integrated platforms.
+Events created in synced calendars automatically appear across the integrated platforms.

-Create Calendar activities from chatter
+Create activities from chatter
 ---------------------------------------

-Instantly create new meetings anywhere in Odoo through an individual record’s chatter, like in a CRM opportunity card or Project Task.
+Instantly create new meetings anywhere in Odoo through an individual record’s chatter, like in a **CRM** opportunity card or task in the **Projects** app.

-From chatter, click on the :guilabel:`Activities` button.
-In the new :guilabel:`Schedule Activity` window, select :guilabel:`Activity Type`, which will populate a set of smart buttons depending on the activity.
-Activities that would involve other attendees' schedules like :guilabel:`Meeting` or :guilabel:`Call for Demo` will link to the **Calendar** app.
+From the chatter, click on the :guilabel:`Activities` button.
+In the new :guilabel:`Schedule Activity` pop-up window, select the desired :guilabel:`Activity Type`, which populates a set of buttons, depending on the activity.
+Activities that involve other schedules, like :guilabel:`Meeting` or :guilabel:`Call for Demo`, link to the **Calendar** app.

 .. image:: calendar/calendar-chatter-activity-type-call-for-demo.png
    :align: center